-As at 31 December 2020 the Group had total borrowings, including bonds and bank loans, with a carrying value of $\in 1,105$ million, of which $\in 807$ million was unsecured.
-As at 31 December 2020, the market value of properties secured in favour of external creditors was $\in 527$ million.
-In 2020, the Group repaid $\in 133$ million bonds that matured in April 2020, refinanced $\in 200$ million bonds in June, and bought back $\in 8$ million bonds in the open market in October.
-In February 2021 the Group issued $\in 300$ million green bonds and bought back $\in 78$ million of the outstanding 2022 notes.
-As at the date of this Circular, the Group has $\in 300$ million unutilized credit facilities.
+As at 31 December 2020, the Group had total borrowings, including bonds and bank loans, with a carrying value of €1,105 million, of which €807 million was unsecured.
+As at 31 December 2020, the market value of properties secured in favour of external creditors was €527 million.
+In February 2021, the Group issued €300 million green bonds and bought back €78 million of the outstanding 2022 notes.
+In April 2021, the Group issued €350 million green hybrid bonds.
+As at the date of this Circular, the Group has €300 million unutilized credit facilities.

 Atrium's EUR 154,717,000 3.625 per cent.
-Notes due 17 October 2022 and EUR 500,000,000 3.000 per cent.
-Notes due 11 September 2025 contain covenants which require the Group to maintain its solvency ratio at or below 60%, its secured solvency ratio at or below 40% and an interest coverage ratio of at least 1.5:1.
+Notes due 17 October 2022, EUR 500,000,000 3.000 per cent.
+Notes due 11 September 2025 and EUR 300,000,000 2.625 per cent.
+Notes due 2027 contain covenants that require the Group to maintain its solvency ratio at or below 60%, its secured solvency ratio at or below 40% and an interest coverage ratio of at least 1.5:1.
 As at 31 December 2020, the Group's solvency ratio was 39.5%, its secured solvency ratio was 10.1% and its interest coverage ratio was 2.42:1.
 The Group's existing secured debt facilities also contain covenants, such as an obligation to maintain a maximum loan to valuation ratio, income to interest coverage ratio and minimum equity.
-The Group's compliance with such covenants is dependent on, amongst other things, the fair market value and income yielding capacity of its properties which are subject to fluctuations and which in addition might be adversely affected by the COVID-19 pandemic.
+The Group's compliance with such covenants is dependent on, amongst other things, the fair market value and income yielding capacity of its properties that are subject to fluctuations and that additionally might be adversely affected by the COVID-19 pandemic.
 A decline in the fair market value or net income of such properties could affect the Group's compliance with these covenants.